 Big Data and Data Analytics at GVSU

 Grand Valley State University has many talented faculty, staff, and students working in the field of data analytics.
 We offer courses and programs in the field of data analytics, as well as speakers and other events open to the GVSU community and the public.
-Use the menu "Programs and Contacts" menu at the top of this page to learn about: our Digital Studies minor; our Data Science minor; masters programs in Data Science and in Health Infomatics; and our Study Abroad program in Switzerland.
+Use the menu "Programs and Contacts" menu at the top of this page to learn about: our Digital Studies minor; our Data Science minor; masters programs in Data Science and in Health Informatics; and our Study Abroad program in Switzerland.
+We also have a new adult completion program in applied data analytics.
 There are also courses in our curriculum that address our students’ need to understand how “Big Data” is transforming our everyday life, and what role they will play in shaping its future.
 In addition, click here for a sampling of "Big Data" projects currently underway at Grand Valley.

 “Big Data” refers to the sharp increase of the size, arrival rate and complexity of data that is being generated and collected by business, government, non-profits and other organizations.
 The rapid increase in the amount of data will create new opportunities that will transform many fields of study, such as business, health, the sciences, and politics.
 It will also create new challenges as organizations try to learn how to store, manage, analyze, and preserve our ever-increasing bodies of data.
 “Data Science” or “Data Analytics” is the name of the academic area that studies “Big Data,” but different disciplines have their own terminology for it, such as “business intelligence,” “marketing analytics,” or “information management.”